 Leading the way in driving Dubai as an innovation-led economy, Dubai Holding supports the continuous growth and development of the ICT sector through our global ICT business hubs and investments in leading telecommunications providers.

 Dubai Holding plays a critical role in the ICT sector with its leading business districts managed by Dubai Holding Asset Management.
 Dubai Holding also actively manages stakes in telecommunications companies across the Middle East, North Africa and Europe, including du, Axiom Telecom and Tunisie Telecom.

 Dubai Internet City

-SmartCity Malta and SmartCity Kochi were launched in 2007, exporting TECOM Group’s successful business community model overseas, and creating knowledge-based clusters in Europe and India.
-SmartCity’s overall aim is to create a global network of purpose-built free zone communities, promoting both economical and personal growth.
+SmartCity Malta and SmartCity Kochi were launched in 2007, exporting the successful business community model of Dubai Internet City overseas and creating knowledge-based clusters in Europe and India.
+SmartCity aims to create a global network of purpose-built free zone communities, promoting both economical and personal growth.

 SmartCity communities promote innovation through their environmentally friendly infrastructure and lifestyle, and by nurturing new companies in the technology, science and innovation industries.